m4r4d0n4/tfm-MUVA/README.md

 The project implements the following models:

-*   **Siamese Vision Transformer (SiameseViT):** A Siamese network based on the Vision Transformer architecture.
+*   **Siamese Vision Transformer (SiameseViT):** A Siamese network based on the Vision Transformer architecture (implemented in `model/siamvit.py`).
 This model learns to compare pairs of images and determine their similarity.
-*   **ResNet50 Multi-Class Classifier:** A ResNet50 model finetuned for multi-class classification of artists.
+*   **ResNet50 Multi-Class Classifier:** A ResNet50 model finetuned for multi-class classification of artists (implemented in `model/cnn_finetune.py`).
 This model learns to classify artworks based on their artist.
-*   **Siamese ResNet50:** A Siamese network based on the ResNet50 architecture.
+*   **Siamese ResNet50:** A Siamese network based on the ResNet50 architecture (implemented in `model/siamese_resnet.py`).
 This model learns to compare pairs of images and determine their similarity.
-*   **Vision Transformer (ViT) Multi-Class Classifier:** A Vision Transformer model finetuned for multi-class classification of artists.
+*   **Vision Transformer (ViT) Multi-Class Classifier:** A Vision Transformer model finetuned for multi-class classification of artists (implemented in `model/vit_finetune.py`).
 This model learns to classify artworks based on their artist.
+*   **Siamese ArtNet:** A Siamese network with adaptive triplet loss (implemented in `model/siameseAdaptative.py`).
+This model learns to compare pairs of images and determine their similarity.

 ## Dataset